-$$\delta_i = \begin{cases} 1, & Affinity{ij} \ge \lambda \\ 0, & Affinity{ij} < \lambda \end{cases}$$ and λ denotes the affinity threshold, $0.9 \leq \lambda \leq 1$.
+$$\delta{j} = \begin{cases} 1 & Affinity{ij} \ge \lambda \\ 0 & Affinity{ij} \prec \lambda \end{cases}$$ and $\lambda$ denotes the affinity threshold, $0.9 \le \lambda \le 1$ .

-(1) The Antibody Space for Encoding.
+The Antibody Space for Encoding and Mutation.
 In genetic algorithms and Immune optimization algorithms, the first step is to encode the problem.
 Usually, one of two simple encoding methods is adopted and previous work in the web services field does the same.
 One possibility is an encoding where every concrete web service uses one bit.
 When this concrete web service occurs in the result, the code is "1"; otherwise, the code is "0".
 However, this method often leads to enlarged search spaces.
 The other encoding is mapping all concrete web services with the same function into a binary number using the minimum of bits.
-This method can reduce the invalid search space and hence helps during evolution.
+This method can reduce the invalid search space much and hence helps during evolution.

-(2) Calculation of Workflow's Fitness.
-Workflow modelling, and BPEL is no exception, caters for a wide variety of different Workflows.
-In the real world, Workflows are much more complex than simple sequences that have often been considered for web service composition.
+Calculation of Fitness with Various Workflows.
+Workflow modeling, and BPEL is no exception, caters for a wide variety of different workflows.
+In the real world, workflows are much more complex than simple sequences that have often been considered for web service composition.
 Workflows contain many other control flow operators, for example parallel, case, fork and return flow are quite common.
-In fact, the same concrete service used within different workflows will result in different value of web service composition fitness.
-In [14], a series of formula of calculating the fitness to evaluate the fitness of various workflows has been given.
+In fact, the same concrete services used within different workflows will result in different value of web service composition fitness.
+In [7], a series of formula of calculating the fitness to evaluate the fitness of various workflows has been given.
 We adopt those in our Immune optimization algorithm.

-III.
-Overview of the HIAWSC Framework
+3. Overview of Approach

 To ease the reader into the topic of web service composition with natural computing, let us consider a scenario: There are a set of concrete services which are provided by different service providers.
 Moreover, these services have different QoS attributes such as service cost, service response time, service availability and service reliability.
-However, all of these concrete services can be matched to some abstract services - hence we will have several sets of concrete services, one for each abstract service.
-Assuming a composition scenario following the BPEL approach, we expect an abstract service composition making use of different control flow operators having been provided (detecting this automatically is an unresolved planning problem).
+However, all of these concrete services can be matched to some abstract services hence we will have several sets of concrete services, one for each abstract service.
+Assuming a composition scenario following the BPEL approach, we expect an abstract service composition making use of different control flow operators having been provided (detecting this automatically is an as of yet unsolved planning problem).
 We also expect that the QoS attributes of the concrete services are known.
-An overview of the approach to instantiate web services compositions is shown in Figure 1.
+An overview of the approach to instantiate web services compositions is shown in Fig 3.1.